BrunoMazorra/Hamelin/README.md

 the user experience, not allowing players to quickly send a bundle of transactions.
 The solution would be easy to implement with some minor changes in the bor client.
-Also, this solution would immediately prevent this attack. **In conclusion, we recommend a mix between the second and third solutions**.
+Also, this solution would immediately prevent this attack. **In conclusion, the most agnostic thing to do is warn the bot owners and let the system balance itself.**

 # Theoretical results